Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 What is a workspace?

-Workspaces typically represent the boundaries of your company or organization, but can also define a group of computers or a department.
+Workspaces typically represent the boundaries of your company or organization.

 Licenses are applied on workspace level, which means your workspace can either be in trial mode or have a full version license assigned for all your devices.